reubenajohnston/CuratedCyberReads/README.md

 # CuratedCyberReads
 A curated list of my favorite cyber reads.
+Currently, there is one document on infamous malware that can be downloaded in the releases section.

 Please contact me for suggestions on improvements.

 Reuben Johnston, reub@jhu.edu